joemphilips/walletts/README.md

 * `@walletts/core` primitive for working with your own wallet.
 * `@walletts/cycle-electron` copay-style wallet and crowdfunding application powered by electron and cyclejs
 * `@walletts/blockchain-driver` cyclejs driver for interacting with the bitcoin blockchain

+small components which has specific purpose (e.g. `walletInformationContainer`, `Button` must be placed into separated packages from `cycle-electron`) large components (e.g. `Header` `CrowdFundingPage`) must be in a directory under `cycle-electron`

 ## development